Fifty different brands of high fructose corn syrup containing foods were tested for mercury.

 Please feel free to post any ask-the-doctor type questions here in the comments section and I’d be happy to try to answer them.
 And check out the other videos on high fructose corn syrup.
 Also, there are 1,449 other subjects covered in the rest of my videos--please feel free to explore them as well!

-Also, be sure to check out my associated blog posts: Vitamin B12: how much, how often?, Mercury Testing Recommended Before Pregnancy, Is Caffeinated Tea Really Dehydrating?, and Aspartame: Fibromyalgia & Preterm Birth.
+Also, be sure to check out my associated blog posts: Vitamin B12: how much, how often?, Mercury Testing Recommended Before Pregnancy, Is Caffeinated Tea Really Dehydrating?, Aspartame: Fibromyalgia & Preterm Birth, and Anti-Cancer Nutrient Synergy in Cranberries

 If you haven't yet, you can subscribe to my videos for free by clicking here.